Founder, This Ability

 THE NEW IDEA

-Lizzie understands the creative, problem-solving, innovative spirit commonly found in those who are differently-abled.
-When the world is designed for those that are able-bodied, those with disabilities are forced to create new ways, find alternative possibilities and demand access to opportunities.
+Lizzie understands the creative, problem-solving, innovative spirit commonly found in those who are disabled.
+When the world is designed for those that are able-bodied, those with disabilities are forced to create new ways, find alternative possibilities, and demand access to opportunities.
 These are strengths that add value and perspective to any organization or business.
-Lizzie’s women-led organization, This-Ability, pursues a bold strategy to transform the public’s perception of what it looks like for Kenyan women and girls with physical differences to live their lives to the fullest while contributing their strengths to the communities around them.
-The strategy includes a podcast series, PAZA!
-Conversations, which seeks to document and create visibility for the experiences of women and girls with disabilities.
-This-Ability also has a YouTube Program called ‘Let's Talk’ to encourage young women with disabilities to share their experiences accessing quality sexual and reproductive health care as well as family planning services.
+Lizzie’s women-led organization, This-Ability, pursues a bold strategy utilizing business principles of marketing and advertising to transform the public’s perception of what it looks like for Kenyan women and girls with disabilities to live their lives to the fullest while contributing their strengths to the communities around them while leveraging technology.
+The strategy includes amplifying the experiences of women with disabilities through Mama Siri, a tollfree service that provides information and support to this target group, building skills through Skills eLearning platform that develops advocacy capacity of women with disabilities and other stakeholders in the community, and creating visibility of disabled women through data collection using their Hesabika, USSD platform.
+This Ability invests heavily in social media and narrative change using components such as the podcast series, PAZA!
+Conversations, which seek to document and create visibility for the experiences of women and girls with disabilities.
+They also have a YouTube program called Let's Talk to encourage this group to share their experiences accessing quality sexual and reproductive health care as well as family planning services.

-This-Ability has used these forums to help build the first national Unstructured Supplementary Service Data (USSD) platform on women and young girls with physical challenges.
-The database contains more than 19,800 “This Abled” profiles and this aggregated information is provided to potential employers, to product and service providers, as well as to international, national and local organizations focused on providing programmatic as well as solidarity and networking opportunities for people with disabilities.
+This-Ability has used these forums to leverage technology across its three main programs.
+Hesabika (Swahili word to “be counted”) is the first national Unstructured Supplementary Service Data (USSD) platform on women and young girls with disabilities.
+The database contains more than 20,700+ profiles and this aggregated information is provided to potential employers, to product and service providers, as well as to international, national, and local organizations focused on providing programmatic as well as solidarity and networking opportunities for people with disabilities.
 Once new members register, This Ability provides access and information while gathering their data to help inform policy interventions with, for example, the Ministry of Health.

-Often, Lizzie sees how people overlook disability, which is why her mission is to advance the rights and inclusion of women with disabilities and to make them visible. - DISABILITY NEWS AFRICA
+“Often, Lizzie sees how people overlook disability, which is why her mission is to advance the rights and inclusion of women with disabilities and to make them visible.” - D.N.A.
+Disability News Africa

-Kenyan society maintains an outdated set of attitudes in its health care system related to the false assumption of someone with a physical disability as somehow “ill” and, as such, needing to stay home until they are “cured,” which effectively means never.
+Kenyan society maintains an outdated set of attitudes in its health care system related to the false assumption of someone with a disability as somehow “ill” and, as such, needing to stay home until they are “cured,” which effectively means never.
 This biased mischaracterization is paired with a “common charity” social approach that views such people as helpless and unable or unwilling to represent themselves.

 At the policy level, a weak law enforcement system limits opportunities to improve the conditions for women and girls with disabilities.
-For example, the 2003 “Persons with Disabilities Act” sets forth a comprehensive law to cover rights, rehabilitation, and equal opportunities for persons with disabilities and requires both private and public sector employers to reserve 5 percent of all jobs for disabled persons.
-In practice, the government does not regularly collect such information from private employers, and when it sometimes does for public employers it does not make this information readily available.
+For example, the 2003 “Persons with Disabilities Act” sets forth a comprehensive law to cover rights, rehabilitation, and equal opportunities for persons with disabilities and requires both private and public sector employers to reserve 5% of all jobs for disabled persons.
+In practice, the government does not regularly collect such information from private employers, and when it sometimes does for public employers, it does not make this information readily available.
 Enforcement actions taken against public and private employers pursuant to this law are rare.

 Lizzie organized the pre-ICPD25 (25th International Conference for Population and Development) meeting with the United Nations that brought together women with disabilities to discuss issues relevant to sexual and reproductive health.
 The conference, hosted in Kenya in 2019, brought together more than 8,000 delegates representing governments and advocates, health organizations, women, and youth activists from 170 countries.

-Subsequently, the United Nations Population Fund (UNFPA) appointed This-Ability as the implementing partner for disability programs in Kenya.
+Subsequently, the United Nations Population Fund (UNFPA) appointed This Ability as the implementing partner for disability programs in Kenya.
 In addition, Lizzie has co-authored opinion editorials with UNFPA Head of Office on issues related to disabilities before and during COVID-19 as well as being featured in reports and social media posts on several UN Agency channels.

 Lizzie is the firstborn of a middle-class family from the coastal city of Mombasa, Kenya.
-In her teenage years, she excelled in arts, drama, poetry, acting and other creative activities.
+In her teenage years, she excelled in arts, drama, poetry, acting, and other creative activities.
 Lizzie was also very passionate about sports and participated in table tennis, distance running, and basketball.

 The delivery of her first child led Lizzie to more deeply confront the reality that she could not walk without the support of prosthetics.
-This was when Lizzie decided to fully embrace her identity as a woman with a physical disability.
+This was when Lizzie decided to fully embrace her identity as a woman with a disability.
 An internship at a government agency, the National Council for Persons with Disabilities, led to her being a Job Placement Assistant helping people with disabilities find employment.
 While she acquired insights into the challenges facing disabled people, Lizzie became frustrated by the “bureaucracy” that prevented her desire to innovate around obstacles.
 “Bringing new ideas was always met with hesitation,” she explained.
 Due to this and her desire to learn more, Lizzie left her job and started This Ability.